nuxeo/nuxeo/README.md

 ## Limitations

-- The 5.8 version does not support default H2 database.
+- The 5.8 version does not support default H2 database and don't have Aggregate support.

 - Only supports a single repository.